 “Many salespeople want to find a process, something they can repeat that works.
 It just doesn’t work that way.
 It doesn’t mean that you need to do everything 180 degrees from each other, but you have to be aware that they are different,” - Andy Paul

-Approach prospects with an open mind, so you can be ready to tackle anything they bring to the table.
+The way you achieve sales success is to approach prospects with an open mind, so you can be ready to tackle anything they bring to the table.

 4. Not selling to the right person

-“A lot of times, sales training uniformly tells sales reps that they need to ‘sell to the C- suite.
+“A lot of times, sales training uniformly tells sales reps that they need to ‘sell to the C- suite’.
 It really does a disservice to the salesperson to make them think that they really need to oversell this product when the actual decision makers are much lower.” - Andy Paul

 5. Letting email rule the day